Andrew Sayer supervises 3 postgraduate research students. If these students have produced research profiles, these are

 Political economy, moral economy, normativity and ethics in everyday life, inequality, employment and organisational life, climate change, social theory and the philosophy of social science.
 Postdisciplinary proposals particularly welcome!

 I am keen to supervise empirical and theoretical research relating to any of the above topics, preferably pursued in a post-disciplinary manner, and having some concern for the implications for human well-being!
 There may be possibilities for co-supervision not only with colleagues in Sociology, but also colleagues in other departments with complementary interests.
-For example, I could co-supervise someone interested in political and economic discourses with Prof. Ruth Wodak in Linguistics, and I have also had links with human geography in the past.
+In the past I have co-supervised with colleagues in Linguistics, and I have also had links with human geography, philosophy and politics in the past.
 I also welcome visiting research students who are doing PhDs elsewhere but want to spend a term or two in Lancaster with some supervision from me.
 Please email me if you'd like to discuss research possibilities.